ioanna-papi/Polyominoes/README.md

 In this command, the <n> parameter is the size of the polynominoes.
 If the user gives the -p parameter before them, the graph we construct will be printed on the screen.

-The output of the program will be the graph we construct to solve the problem and the number of free polynomnoes.
+The output of the program will be the graph we construct to solve the problem and the number of free polyominoes.